google/tcmalloc/docs/tuning.md

 applications.
 However, if an application has a heap measured in GiB it may be worth looking at using large page sizes.

-**Suggestion:** Consider small-but-slow if it is more important to minimise memory footprint over performance.
+**Suggestion:** Small-but-slow is *extremely* slow and should be used only where it is absolutely vital to minimize memory footprint over performance at all costs.
+Small-but-slow works by turning off and shrinking several of TCMalloc's caches, but this comes at a significant performance penalty.

 **Note:** Size-classes are determined on a per-page-size basis.
 So changing the page size will implicitly change the size-classes used.
 Size-classes are